International Court of Justice: Preliminary objections

 A respondent that does not wish to submit to the jurisdiction of the court may raise preliminary objections.
 Any such objections must be ruled upon before the court can address the merits of the applicant's claim.
 Often, a separate public hearing is held on the preliminary objections and the court will render a judgment.
 Respondents normally file preliminary objections to the jurisdiction of the court and/or the admissibility of the case.
 Inadmissibility refers to a range of arguments about factors the court should take into account in deciding jurisdiction, such as the fact that the issue is not justiciable or that it is not a "legal dispute".

 In addition, objections may be made because all necessary parties are not before the court.
 If the case necessarily requires the court to rule on the rights and obligations of a state that has not consented to the court's jurisdiction, the court does not proceed to issue a judgment on the merits.

 If the court decides it has jurisdiction and the case is admissible, the respondent then is required to file a Memorial addressing the merits of the applicant's claim.
 Once all written arguments are filed, the court holds a public hearing on the merits.

 Once a case has been filed, any party (usually the applicant) may seek an order from the court to protect the status quo pending the hearing of the case.
 Such orders are known as Provisional (or Interim) Measures and are analogous to interlocutory injunctions in United States law.
 Article 41 of the statute allows the court to make such orders.
 The court must be satisfied to have prima facie jurisdiction to hear the merits of the case before it grants provisional measures.

 Applications to intervene

 In cases in which a third state's interests are affected, that state may be permitted to intervene in the case and participate as a full party.
 Under Article 62, a state "with an interest of a legal nature" may apply; however, it is within the court's discretion whether or not to allow the intervention.
 Intervention applications are rare, and the first successful application occurred only in 1991.

 Judgment and remedies

 Once deliberation has taken place, the court issues a majority opinion.
+In the event of an equal division, the president's vote decides, as it did in one of the votes in the case Legality of the Threat or Use of Nuclear Weapons.

-Individual judges may issue concurring opinions (if they agree with the outcome reached in the judgment of the court but differ in their reasoning) or dissenting opinions (if they disagree with the majority).
+Judges may issue concurring opinions (if they agree with the outcome reached in the judgment of the court but differ in their reasoning) or dissenting opinions (if they disagree with the majority), either individually or jointly.

 No appeal is possible, but any party may ask for the court to clarify if there is a dispute as to the meaning or scope of the court's judgment.